 PhD Scholarship from the Kim Hee-Kyung Foundation for European Humanities

-‘Sociability, natural jurisprudence, and republicanism in the French Revolution: Jean-Baptiste Salaville’s empiricist Science of the Legislator’, French Studies (forthcoming: accepted for publication)
+‘Sociability, natural jurisprudence, and republicanism in the French Revolution: Jean-Baptiste Salaville’s empiricist Science of the Legislator’, French Studies (forthcoming in October 2018)

 ‘Jonathan Israel, Revolutionary Ideas: An Intellectual History of the French Revolution from the Rights of Man to Robespierre’, History of European Ideas 41:6 (2015), pp. 825–830.

 ‘The many Robespierres from 1794 to the present (Marc Belissa et Yannick Bosc, Robespierre.
 La fabrication d’un mythe)’, History of European Ideas 41:7 (2015), pp. 992–996.